fahlerile/raycaster/README.md

 # TODO

 - Create a simple game
+    - Add GUI
+    - Add a gun to kill enemies
     - Ability to move between "floors" (maps)
-    - Add enemies
-    - Add GUI
+    - Add enemies, other entities (pick-ups) as sprites
-    - Add guns/swords/something to kill enemies
     - Create a couple of levels (maximum five)
     - Some final boss?
     - Congratulation screen for the player